 Tom Lue is legal counsel for Google’s Advanced Technology and Projects (ATAP) group and Google [x] where he advises on emerging technologies.
 He is a legal lecturer at Stanford Law School and was previously at the White House Office of Management and Budget and the U.S. Department of Justice.
 He served as a law clerk for Justice Sotomayor on the U.S. Supreme Court and graduated from Harvard Law School.
 Tom joined the Board of Directors in June 2015 and chairs the Governance Committee.

 Jason Mandell is a co-founder and principal at LaunchSquad, based in San Francisco with offices in New York and Boston, LaunchSquad is one of the leading PR firms focused on emerging technologies and innovation.
 Mr. Mandell has also volunteered at First Graduate, which helps San Francisco’s young people graduate from high school and become the first in their families to graduate from college.
-He joined the Board of Directors in February 2012 and chairs the Communications Committee.
+He joined the Board of Directors in February 2012 and serves on the Communications & Audit Committees.

 Mary Scott is Chair of Graphic Design at the Academy of Art University, a position she has held since 1999.
 Prior to this post, she taught at the Art Center College of Design in Pasadena and at Otis College of Art & Design in Los Angeles, and for more than 25 years she was Vice-President and Director of Creative Operations for Maddocks & Company.
-She joined the Board of Directors in June 2013 and co-chairs the Communications Committee.
+She joined the Board of Directors in June 2013 and serves on the Audit Committee.